compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 ## Introduction {#intro}

 This page will guide you through the initial setup process of setting up your own free-roam AssettoServer on a Windows machine.
-We will be setting up our server in a dedicated folder outside of Content Manager, going over how to configure AI traffic, how to use a few settings to customize the server and learning how to troubleshoot some of the more common causes of server crashes.
+We will be setting up our server using the full version of Content Manager, going over how to configure AI traffic, how to use a few settings to customize the server and learning how to troubleshoot some of the more common causes of server crashes.

 ## Prerequisites {#prerequisites}